serjilyashenko/WeekApp/README.md

   offer a wide range of useful features.
 By using them, you can avoid common errors and edge cases that may arise when working with dates.
 - There is no RTL.
 First I want to test my date functions.
 RTL may be added later.
+- The dark mode is implemented too.
+A lot of css custom properties was used 😅.
+See `index.css` file.
 - Icons size is calculated as 1.2em from inherited font-size
 - A trick to customize date-picker button (see `date-picker.module.css`)
 - I used css custom properties at some point to share calendar content min height (--calendar-content file calendar-template.module.css)